CEA-LIST/N2D2/docs/python_api/interoperability.rst

 .. warning::
         Due to the implementation, n2d2 parameters are not visible to ``Keras`` and thus cannot be optimized by a ``Keras`` optimizer.

-When compiling the :py:class:`keras_interoperability.CustomSequential`, you can pass an :py:class:`n2d2.solver.Solver` object to the parameter `optimizer`.
+When compiling the :py:class:`keras_to_n2d2.CustomSequential`, you can pass an :py:class:`n2d2.solver.Solver` object to the parameter `optimizer`.
 This will change the method used to optimize the parameters.

 .. code-block:: python